SHOP ALL PRODUCTS NOW

 It is a common ingredient in perfumes, aromatherapy, and personal care products due to its calming, anti-inflammatory properties.

-In addition to calming anti-anxiety effects, linalool offers natural antibacterial benefits and can even act as an insecticide with its ability to target fruit flies, fleas, and cockroaches.
+In addition to its calming anti-anxiety effects, linalool offers natural antibacterial benefits and can act as an insecticide, targeting fruit flies, fleas, and cockroaches.

 Humulene